elibracha/titanic/README.md

 The application uses environment variables located in `.env`.
 Make sure to set the environment variables if you are not using the Makefile.
 If you are using the Makefile environment variables will be loaded from `.env`.

+## Folder Structure

+---

+Project structure follows unofficial standard however simple one for api layout - https://github.com/golang-standards/project-layout

+#### project uses vendor folder in build the binary to not download dependencies in runtime
 ## OpenAPI Docs

 ---